-The Computer and Technology Crime High-Tech Response Team or "CATCH" is a multi-agency task force formed in June of 2000 to apprehend and prosecute criminals who use technology to prey on citizens.
+The Computer and Technology Crime High-Tech Task Force or "CATCH" is a multi-agency task force formed in June of 2000 to apprehend and prosecute criminals who use technology to prey on citizens.

 High-tech crime investigation requires information sharing and cooperation among all levels of government across traditional jurisdictional boundaries.
 Consequently, CATCH was formed combining local, state and federal law enforcement agencies from San Diego, Riverside, and Imperial counties.

 CATCH cases are vertically prosecuted meaning the same prosecutor handles the case from start to finish.
 This promotes thorough prosecution and rapid communication between all levels of law enforcement on high-tech cases.

 Cooperation between CATCH, other high-tech task forces, and the private sector industry, is critical to the success of combating high-tech crimes.

 Becoming operational on June 1, 2000, CATCH joined a statewide and nationwide network of task forces dedicated to battling criminals who attempt to exploit the technology for criminal gain.
 San Diego has been described as "the new wireless valley" because of its significant growth in technology infrastructure.
 This is a reflection of the changing face of our region's economy and the welcome presence of innovative companies comprising our technology industry.

 Unfortunately, the side effects of a technology-rich society is increased criminal activity as criminals use technology to devise new schemes and expand old ones.
 Such criminality impacts both profits of the technology industry and the safety and security of the individual citizen.